 Do you need help?

-Visit our resource page for individuals and families in need.
+The Local Service Agencies page is a resource for individuals and families in need.

 Reporting and Unauthorized Encampments

-As in past years, the Congregations for the Homeless’ men’s emergency winter shelter will close for the season on May 1.
-The city is currently working with partners on a year-round shelter and critical improvements needed to realize this at the Lincoln Center site will be constructed this summer.
+As in past years, the Congregations for the Homeless’ men’s emergency winter shelter closes for the season on May 1.

 Due to a gap in time where a shelter will be unavailable and the warmer weather, shelter clients and homeless individuals will likely be more visible in the community.
 If you are concerned about a potential unauthorized encampment, please report it via: